asyagadz/disaster_messages_classification/README.md

 | |- disaster_categories.csv  # data to process
 | |- disaster_messages.csv  # data to process
 | |- process_data.py        # file to clean and transform the initial data
-| |- ResponseDisaster.db   # database to save clean data to
+| |- ResponseDisasters.db   # database to save clean data to

 | - models
 | |- train_classifier.py # file to build the machine learning pipeline